 17.45 – 18.00 Welcome and registration of participants

 With most data holders based in the US, effective transatlantic co-operation could open up the way for Europe to tap a wellspring of opportunity while also ensuring mutually agreed standards of privacy and data protection.
 This is just one example of how collaboration between the US and the EU could both boost digital growth and improve standard setting towards the development of global digital regulation that not only supports shared interests but also reflects shared values.
 The outcome of the US election will have significant implications for digital relations between Europe and the US.
 Politics is however just one aspect.
 The digital revolution is being driven by market forces and unexpected innovation and takes place on a global stage.
 In a context where emerging players such as China and India look set to outpace Europe and the US in the consumption, delivery and advancement of digital services and technology, partnership becomes all the more important.
-Participants in this working group will consider how the 4th Industrial Revolution is impacting differently in Europe and the US, what the commonalities are, and how we can enhance transatlantic cooperation and strengthen both continents’ positions in the global digital market place.
+Participants in this working group will consider how the 4th Industrial Revolution is impacting differently in Europe and the US, whether the current international institutional infrastructure is equipped to deal with the changes that are taking place and how we can enhance transatlantic cooperation and strengthen both continents’ positions in the global digital market place.

 - Where could joint regulation and policymaking bring benefits?

-- How can transatlantic cooperation on the 4th Industrial Revolution position us to compete and contribute effectively in a rapidly changing global digital landscape?
+- What kind of transatlantic cooperation on the 4th Industrial Revolution would position us to compete and contribute more effectively in global digital landscape?

 20.30 End of event